Responsible Travel: Projects in Action

 We heard them first: squeals and trumpets cutting the heavy, wet air one afternoon in Nairobi.
 The rain had brought the young elephants rushing in from the bush early, their keepers concerned about the effect of the falling temperatures, the youngsters eager to get at the milk formula awaiting them.

 We were met by Edwin, the head keeper, resplendent in his soaked mackintosh and waterproof hat.
 He introduced us to the work of the orphanage, which has resulted in over 150 orphan elephants being raised and reintroduced into the wild in the past 30 years.
-Baby elephants who have lost their mothers (due to poaching or having been separated because of human activity) are rescued from across Kenya, flown to Nairobi and then looked after with the greatest of care until they are of an age to move to the transition centres in Tsavo National Park; here, of their own volition, the animals will reintegrate into the wild elephant population.
+Baby elephants who have lost their mothers (due to poaching or having been separated because of human activity) are rescued from across Kenya, flown to Nairobi and then looked after with the greatest of care until they are of an age to move to the transition centers in Tsavo National Park; here, of their own volition, the animals will reintegrate into the wild elephant population.

 I was visiting Lemoyian, the 'Audley elephant', rescued from a well on the borders of Amboseli National Park.
 Greeting Edwin after his talk, I asked if Lemoyian had any particular traits.
 He rolled his eyes theatrically.
 "Lemoyian?
 Oh, he is big trouble.
 He's always been a confident one, but now he's trying to push his keepers around.
 I think he needs Tsavo quicker than the rest."